rwth-iat/aas-submodel-template-to-py/README.md

-# Sub2Py - AAS Submodel Python Code Generator
+# aas-submodel-template-to-py - AAS Submodel Python Code Generator

-**Sub2Py** is a code generator tool built on top of the [BaSyx-Python-SDK](https://github.com/eclipse-basyx/basyx-python-sdk).
+**aas-submodel-template-to-py** is a code generator tool built on top of the [BaSyx-Python-SDK](https://github.com/eclipse-basyx/basyx-python-sdk).
 It is designed to generate Submodel-specific classes and classes for its submodel elements with filled meta-information derived from submodel templates.